blackshirt/ecc/README.md

 The `v` ecdsa module based on standard `crypto.ecdsa` module, but, its rewritten to use non-deprecated API on openssl 3.0.

+## Deviation from standard `crypto.ecdsa` module
+- This module rewritten with high level API, thats mean, maybe its doesn't work with the old.
+- This module doesn't supports for creating keys from arbitrary length of raw bytes (seed).
+Only the length matching with the key size was supported.
+- Just supports for minimal API surfaces.

 ## API Documentations
 - [PrivateKey](#PrivateKey)
   - [bytes](#PrivateKey.bytes)